jtphillips215/advent-of-code/README.md

 2021 solutions in Python.
 Started but did not finish.
 2022 solutions in JavaScript and can be run using Node.
+Older AoC years will be completed in various languages as time allows.

 Went back to work day 4.